cdktf/cdktf-provider-cloudflare/docs/dataCloudflareLoadBalancer.go.md

 * `"least_outstanding_requests"`: Select a pool by taking into consideration `random_steering` weights, as well as each pool's number of outstanding requests.
 Pools with more pending requests are weighted proportionately less relative to others.
 * `"least_connections"`: Select a pool by taking into consideration `random_steering` weights, as well as each pool's number of open connections.
 Pools with more open connections are weighted proportionately less relative to others.
 Supported for HTTP/1 and HTTP/2 connections.
 * `""`: Will map to `"geo"` if you use `region_pools`/`country_pools`/`pop_pools` otherwise `"off"`.
+  Available values: "off", "geo", "random", "dynamic_latency", "proximity", "least_outstanding_requests", "least_connections", "".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.1.0/docs/data-sources/load_balancer#steering_policy DataCloudflareLoadBalancer#steering_policy}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.2.0/docs/data-sources/load_balancer#steering_policy DataCloudflareLoadBalancer#steering_policy}

 ---